 St Mary's is a great school and an asset to the community.
 I love that the school encourages all round development of each and every child, focusing on education, as well as friendships, compassion and community.

 I believe that clear direction and leadership is the key to an effective school.
 I have a proven track record of managing and working in a team, throughout the project lifecycle of multi-million pound contracts and driving through change in challenging times in my job as a Chartered Engineer.
 I have worked on her HM Navy’s Aircraft Carriers.
 My job involves managing a technical team, Health and Safety, legislation, budgeting and investigating new technologies, all which are transferrable to being a governor.

 I will use my skills as part of the governors, to be responsible for ensuring that the school carries on moving in the excellent direction it is, and ensure that the leadership team are challenged to make the best decisions for our children’s future.
 My children are currently at the school, so I have a vested interest in the school for many years ahead.
-I was appointed Chair of Governors in June 2018.
+I was the Chair of Governors from June 2018 until 2020.